dynawo/dyn-grid-compliance-verification/docs/manual_dev/source/development/addmodel.rst

 Dynawo Models "Master Dictionary"
 ---------------------------------

-Anytime the DGCV tool needs to read/modify a variable or a parameter in the PAR or CRV Dynawo files, it needs to know the precise name of that variable/parameter *for the particular Dynawo model in question*.
+Anytime the DyCoV tool needs to read/modify a variable or a parameter in the PAR or CRV Dynawo files, it needs to know the precise name of that variable/parameter *for the particular Dynawo model in question*.
 Therefore, the tool needs to maintain an internal dictionary that maps the variable/parameter names used by each specific model to the tool's generic names.
-This dictionary is located in the ``src/dgcv/dynawo/dictionary`` of the tool.
+This dictionary is located in the ``src/dycov/dynawo/dictionary`` of the tool.

-To add support for a new Dynawo model in the Dynamic Grid Compliance Verification Tool, it is necessary to modify the ``ini`` file corresponding to the type of equipment to which it belongs (``Bus.ini, Control_Modes.ini, Line.ini, Load.ini, Power_Park.ini, Storage.ini, Synch_Gen.ini, Transformer.ini``) and link the keywords used in the Tool with the corresponding Dynawo parameter of the model.
+To add support for a new Dynawo model in the Dynamic grid Compliance Verification Tool, it is necessary to modify the ``ini`` file corresponding to the type of equipment to which it belongs (``Bus.ini, Control_Modes.ini, Line.ini, Load.ini, Power_Park.ini, Storage.ini, Synch_Gen.ini, Transformer.ini``) and link the keywords used in the Tool with the corresponding Dynawo parameter of the model.